danealexander/dotfiles/README.md

 # dotfiles
 Various configuration files and setup for the way I like things.

-Sticks with bash as default shell because that's the OS X default.
+Sticks with bash as default shell because that's the MacOS default.
 Installs newer version of bash and zsh through homebrew but doesn't make them the default.

 ## modular

 Set up to create topics for configurations.
 Just create a new folder for each area.

 ## install